aaronwalsman/splendor-render/README.md

 - **Splendor Render is fast!** For simple scenes you can easily generate images using image-based lighting at faster than 1000hz (including copying images back from the graphics card) with a good GPU.

+- **Splendor Render can run on servers!** Splendor Render can use EGL to run on headless servers that have no physical display.

 - **Splendor Render is easy to use!**  I think.
 If not, let me know and I'll try to make it better.

 - **Splendor Render does not support shadows!**  This is not a feature.
 This is an anti-feature.
 I really need to get shadows in here at some point.